• Skip to primary navigation

 ❤️ Why you'll love this recipe

-• Sausage Egg casserole is a great brunch recipe, Mother's Day, Easter, Sunday brunch, any family gathering.
+• Sausage Egg casserole is a great brunch recipe, for Mother's Day, Easter, Sunday brunch, or any family gathering.

-• My friends, this breakfast casserole is made without potatoes so it's a great keto breakdfast casserole.
+• My friends, this breakfast casserole is made without potatoes so it's a great keto breakfast casserole.

 • This is a great egg casserole to make on a Sunday to have all week for a quick breakfast.
-Just cut into squares and wrap individually in plastic wrap.
+Cut into squares and wrap them individually in plastic wrap.
 Reheat when ready to eat.

 • shallot